openwebwork/webwork-open-problem-library/NationalProblemLibrary/Michigan/README.txt

 Xth edition of the text.
 NOTE that the problems in the base directories also contain problems from subsequent editions.

+Directories under the precalc directory include problems for the Connally precalculus book.

 The gateways contain files from the University of Michigan skills gateway tests.
 A README in that directory explains the organization of these file and set-up of the tests we use.